HiGo24/EtasenAssignment/README.md

 # EtasenAssignment
 It is a working application.
-You can share the github link for the code.
+Showing ticker data from the API.
+A java and Reactjs based project.

+I took data from the API link in the form of json. converted json String into jsonObject
+Parse JsonObject into Database phpmysql
+Then fetch data from the database to the React App.

 Frontend ReactJs/Backend Springboot with Java 8 or higher
 1. Create a page which shows ticker data for APPL,GOOG and MSFT